Growing CBD vs THC: Unraveling the Distinctions and Optimal Cultivation Methods

 It Is All About Strains

-Simply put, there is no big difference between growing THC-dominant and CBD-dominant cannabis, but we cannot also say that these processes are the same.
+There is no big difference between growing THC-dominant and CBD-rich cannabis, but we cannot also say that these processes are the same.
 The most significant thing all beginners need to understand is that the only thing that determines the amount of tetrahydrocannabinol and cannabidiol is the amount of tetrahydrocannabinol and cannabidiol.

 Yes, we know how it sounds.
 However, it is true.
 The amount of each of these compounds depends only on one thing – the strain you choose, the genetics of the plant.
-You cannot use certain growing techniques to increase the level of THC in the genetically CBD-dominant strain and turn it into the psychoactive strain with the high concentration of tetrahydrocannabinol.
+You cannot use certain growing techniques to increase the level of THC in the genetically CBD-dominant strain and turn it into a psychoactive strain with a high concentration of tetrahydrocannabinol.